No Line on the Horizon: Commercial performance

 No Line on the Horizon opened with strong sales, debuting at number one in thirty countries, including Australia, Belgium, Canada, France, Ireland, Japan, the Netherlands, Portugal, the United Kingdom, and the United States.
 Within one week of release, the album was certified platinum in Brazil, a record for the country.
 In the United States, it was U2's seventh number-one album; first-week sales exceeded 484,000, the band's second-highest figures after How to Dismantle an Atomic Bomb.
 In the United Kingdom, the album sold 157,928 copies in its first week to become U2's tenth number-one album, making them the fifth-most-successful act on the UK Albums Chart.
 By June 2009, over five million copies had been sold worldwide.
 Globally it was the seventh-highest-selling album of 2009.

 Sales of the album stalled midway through 2009.
 By October, just over one million copies had been sold in the US, the group's lowest in more than a decade.
 Through March 2014, the album's lifetime sales in the country totaled 1.1 million copies.
 In the UK, the record sold less than a third of How to Dismantle an Atomic Bomb's figures, and a quarter of All That You Can't Leave Behind's.
 Global sales of No Line on the Horizon remained at five million copies through September 2010.
-The album did not generate a hit single; ABC noted that sales of How to Dismantle an Atomic Bomb had been propelled by the track "Vertigo" which, although not a chart success, had become well known to the public from its use in iPod commercials.
+The album did not generate a hit single; ABC noted that sales of How to Dismantle an Atomic Bomb had been propelled by the track "Vertigo, which had become well known to the public from its use in iPod commercials.